preciofishbone/OmniaDocsG2/working-with-events/register-for-event/index.rst

 3. Add the information needed (see above for field descriptions).

 An external user registered this way can be any external user.
-If an Event Manager sends en e-mail to participants, external users will receive the e-mail.
+If an Event Manager sends en email to participants, external users will receive the email.

 Sign up to Reservation List
 ******************************